 Why French Vowels Seem So Hard

 French vowels present a particularly difficult challenge for most foreigners, especially English speakers.
 Unlike in English, all French vowels are pure.
-This means that they only contain one sound as you pronounce them and that sound is short.
-Even though French vowels only contain one sound, however, one vowel might have different sounds in different words (e.g., example, de rien).
+This means that they only contain one sound when you pronounce them, and that sound is short.
+Even though French vowels only contain one sound, one vowel might have different sounds in different words (e.g., de rien).
 What’s more, the vowel sound may become more nasal when followed by a consonant like M or N.

-By contrast in English, many vowels sounds contain more than one vowel sound (e.g., “time”) or a long sound (e.g., face).
-To produce these sounds, English-speakers must move their tongue and mouth more than is usually necessary in French – a habit that causes problems when trying to replicate a French accent.
+By contrast, in English, many vowel sounds contain more than one vowel sound (e.g., “time”) or a long sound (e.g., face).
+To produce these sounds, English speakers must move their tongue and mouth more than is usually necessary in French – a habit that causes problems when trying to replicate a French accent.

 French Vowel Pronunciation Chart